Rooted graph: Set theory

 Peter Aczel has used rooted directed graphs such that every node is reachable from the root (which he calls accessible pointed graphs) to formulate Aczel's anti-foundation axiom in non-well-founded set theory.
 In this context, each vertex of an accessible pointed graph models a (non-well-founded) set within Aczel's (non-well-founded) set theory, and an arc from a vertex v to a vertex w models that v is an element of w.
 Aczel's anti-foundation axiom states that every accessible pointed graph models a family of (non-well-founded) sets in this way.

 Combinatorial game theory

-Given a purely combinatorial game, there is an associated rooted directed graph whose vertices are game positions and whose edges are moves, and graph traversal starting from the root is used to create a game tree.
-If the graph contains directed cycles, then a position in the game could repeat infinitely many times, and rules are usually needed to prevent the game from continuing indefinitely.
-Otherwise, the graph is a directed acyclic graph, and if it isn't a rooted tree, then the game has transpositions.
-This graph and its topology is important in the study of game complexity, where the state-space complexity is the number of vertices in the graph, the average game length is the average number of vertices traversed from the root to a vertex with no direct successors, and the average branching factor of a game tree is the average outdegree of the graph.
+Any combinatorial game, can be associated with a rooted directed graph whose vertices are game positions, whose edges are moves, and whose root is the starting position of the game.
+This graph is important in the study of game complexity, where the state-space complexity is the number of vertices in the graph.